EFFECTIVE April 9, 2021

 Lighthouse limits disclosure of personal data to employees and other EU-US Privacy Shield and Swiss-US Privacy Shield participants that have a specific business purpose for collecting, maintaining and processing such personal data.
 Lighthouse may disclose personal data as required by law or regulation.
 Lighthouse may also disclose personal data to law enforcement officials in response to a lawful request made pursuant to national security interests or law enforcement requirements.
 Lighthouse acknowledges its potential liability in cases of its onward transfer of personal data to third parties that do not meet the criteria set forth in the above paragraph.

-Lighthouse agrees to offer individual citizens of the EU, EEA or Switzerland with access to their personal data for purposes of correcting, amending or deleting inaccurate information unless the cost or burden of providing the access and changing or deleting the data proves unreasonable in view of the risk to the individual’s privacy.
+Lighthouse agrees to offer individual citizens of the EU, EEA, UK, or Switzerland with access to their personal data for purposes of correcting, amending or deleting inaccurate information unless the cost or burden of providing the access and changing or deleting the data proves unreasonable in view of the risk to the individual’s privacy.
 A reasonable fee compensating Lighthouse for resource use related to accessing, changing or deleting the personal information may be imposed.
 Lighthouse may determine the form of the disclosure.
-Lighthouse will only deny access requests as allowed by the EU-US Privacy Shield.
+Lighthouse will only deny access requests as allowed by the EU-US Privacy Shield or the Swiss-US Privacy Shield.

 Lighthouse takes reasonable precautions to protect personal information from loss, misuse and unauthorized access, disclosure, alteration and destruction.
-Our security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data we process.
+Lighthouse’s security measures include physical, electronic, workflow and managerial protocols to safeguard and secure the personal data Lighthouse processes.

 Lighthouse processes personal information only in ways that are compatible with the purpose for which the data was collected or subsequently authorized by the individual.
 Lighthouse will take reasonable steps to ensure information is relevant to its intended use and remains accurate, complete and current.